 But she always gets back up.
 It's this open-hearted curiosity and dedication to the practice that Jessica longs to bring to the yoga classroom.
 In 2010, Jessica began studying at Tejas Yoga, under the instruction of Jim Bennitt and James Tennant.
 From them she has learned a profound reverence for yoga that honors and incorporates both yoga's physical practice and its philosophical and spiritual roots.
 A meaningful part of her training includes Ayurveda, a millennia-old practice of healing and preventative medicine, often considered yoga's sister science.
 In February 2015, she completed their 200-hour yoga teacher training program, and this past summer, she earned her 500-hour Adhikara Kula Advanced Teacher certificate.
 Jessica also studies with Brenna Geehan and Jean Mazzei, and with Tracee Stanley and Chanti Tacaronte-Perez.

 When she's not practicing or teaching, Jess is often writing or telling stories.
 Since earning an MFA in Creative Writing at Columbia College Chicago in 2008, Jessica's worked as a writer and editor for Ms. Fit Magazine, a queer-friendly, unapologetically feminist women's health and fitness magazine.
-She also writes and edits at The Urbaness, a Chicago-based women's lifestyle guide.
+She’s also worked at The Urbaness, a Chicago-based women's lifestyle guide.

 Jessica hopes to create spaces that prioritize healing, discovery and community building.
 Through her work as a yoga teacher, writer and storyteller, Jess seeks to provide resources that facilitate the often complicated, sometimes joyful work of being a human.
 Yoga is one of the most useful tools she's found for dealing, healing and integrating.